-Eevidence of uncontrolled visible water or detectable moisture (unmeasured) indicated by the presence of visible mold
+Evidence of uncontrolled visible water or detectable moisture (unmeasured) indicated by the presence of visible mold.

-1.79 "Site map" defined.
-A site map is a pictorial description of the general layout, available services, and location and arrangement of the parking spots provided by the SCRV dry camping facility.

-1.80 "Solid waste" defined.
+- 1.79 "Site map" defined.
+A site map is a pictorial description of the general layout, available services, and location and arrangement of the parking spots provided by the SCRV dry camping facility. - 1.80 "Solid waste" defined.
 Solid waste is all putrescible and nonputrescible refuse in solid or semisolid form, including, but not limited to, garbage, rubbish, junk vehicles, ashes or incinerator residue, street refuse, dead animals, demolition waste, construction waste, and solid or semisolid commercial and industrial waste.
-The term does not include hazardous waste managed pursuant to NRS 459.400 to 459.600, inclusive, or a vehicle described in subparagraph (2) of paragraph (b) of subsection 1 of NRS 444.620.-
+The term does not include hazardous waste managed pursuant to NRS 459.400 to 459.600, inclusive. - 1.81 "Special Event" defined.

-"Surface" is the surface of any furniture, equipment, fixture, walls, floors, ceilings, bathtubs, showers or similar surface which is part of a public accommodation facility.

-1.81 "Special Event" defined.
 A special event is any public gathering which is for a specific purpose, includes the service of food or a temporary food establishment, and is less than 14 days in duration.
-This does not include any private/"by invitation only" gathering or nonprofit/church gatherings held on nonprofit/church property.

-1.82 "Sterilization plant" defined.
-A sterilization plant is a building approved by the Health Authority for the purpose of sterilizing used bedding in compliance with NRS 444.010 to 444.040 and NAC 444.001 to 444.005 inclusive.

-1.83 "Tableware" is eating, drinking, and serving utensils for table use, such as flatware including forks, knives, and spoons; hollowware including bowls, cups, serving dishes, ice buckets, coffee pots, carafes, and tumblers; and plates. defined.
-Tableware is all nondisposable utensils for eating and drinking, including knives, forks, spoons, glasses and cups.

-"Time/Temperature Control for Safety" (TCS) means a food that requires time or temperature control to limit pathogenic microorganism growth or toxin formation.

-1.84 "Used bedding" defined.
-Used bedding is any mattress, box spring, cot, futon, bed sheet, mattress pad, blanket, bedspread, comforter, quilt, dust ruffle, pillow, pillow case, cushion, or other materials used in the filling of any of the above or similar articles which has been previously used prior to receipt by the operator of a public accommodations facility.

-1.85 "Utensils" defined.
+This does not include any private/"by invitation only" gathering or nonprofit/church gatherings held on nonprofit/church property. - 1.82 "Sterilization plant" defined.
+A sterilization plant is a building approved by the Health Authority for the purpose of sterilizing used bedding in compliance with NRS 444.010 to 444.040 and NAC 444.001 to 444.005 inclusive. - 1.83 "Tableware" defined.
+Tableware is all nondisposable utensils for eating and drinking, including knives, forks, spoons, glasses and cups. - 1.84 "Used bedding" defined.
+Used bedding is any mattress, box spring, cot, futon, bed sheet, mattress pad, blanket, bedspread, comforter, quilt, dust ruffle, pillow, pillow case, cushion, or other materials used in the filling of any of the above or similar articles which has been previously used prior to receipt by the operator of a public accommodations facility. - 1.85 "Utensils" defined.
 Utensils are any tableware or kitchenware used in the storing, preparing, conveying or serving of food; specifically including, but not limited to, ice buckets, ice scoops, tongs, and coffee pots and/or carafes.

-- SUBSTANTIAL HAZARDS TO PUBLIC HEALTH AND SAFETY Substantial Hazards to Public Health and Safety
+Section 2 SUBSTANTIAL HAZARDS TO PUBLIC HEALTH AND SAFETY

-2.1 Substantial Hazards to Public Health and Safety include, but are not limited to:
+Substantial Hazards to Public Health and Safety include, but are not limited to: